open-contracting-extensions/ocds_documentation_extension/README.md

 * Indicate the page numbers at which relevant information can be found within a large document
 * Describe any special arrangements needed to access the document
 * Name the author of the document (not to be confused with its publisher)
-* Indicate if the document is an unofficial translation
+* Indicate whether the document is an unofficial translation

 Use cases include: